 Colored rice is a fun sensory play activity kids can run their hands through, write letters in with their fingers, and so much more.
 My kids like to fill containers up with colored rice and watch it fall as they dump it back into the bin.

-You can buy pre-made colored rice but it’s a lot cheaper to make it on your own.
+You can buy pre-made colored rice but it’s a lot cheaper to make it on your own, though it can be messy to do.

 Construction Vehicles